 Get your dog used to the changes gradually so they have time to adjust to spending time without you.
 Pick up your keys and go for a short walk without your dog (this is especially important if you have a young puppy who isn’t used to you leaving them).
 Don’t allow them to sit with you all day while you work from home.
 Call your dog walker and get them to restart their dog walking schedule to get your dog used to leaving you and spending time with another friendly face.

 2. Change up the times you leave the house and extend the length of time you leave them gradually.
+All dogs learn at different rates.
+With some the increments could be 30 mins at a time with others you may need to stary with just a few minutes and work up slowly.

 3. Don’t Make a big fuss.